 Several key legal principles underpin the doctrine of commercial impracticability, establishing a framework that governs its application in contract law.
 At the core of this doctrine is the recognition that unforeseen events can render performance excessively burdensome, thereby challenging the commercial viability of contractual obligations.
 Legal interpretations of commercial impracticability often hinge on the distinction between mere difficulty in performance and a significant, material change in circumstances that fundamentally alters the contractual landscape.

-A comprehensive understanding of commercial impracticability necessitates an examination of its core elements, which collectively establish the foundation for its application in contract law.
-The doctrine of commercial impracticability serves as a critical tool for parties navigating unpredictable circumstances that disrupt the fulfillment of contractual obligations.
+The doctrine of commercial impracticability serves as a tool for parties navigating unpredictable circumstances that disrupt the fulfillment of contractual obligations.
 Several key elements must be established to successfully invoke this doctrine.

 - Unforeseen Circumstances: The event causing the impracticability must be unforeseen and not anticipated at the time of contract formation.